Multiscale Carbon Burden of Infrastructure in the United States: Methods

 The outcome model is defined by

 where CBSA is the census-based statistical area (CBSA) representing the metropolitan area.
-The doubly robust average treatment effect is calculated as the difference between the treatment effec at the 25$^{th}$ and 75$^{th}$ percentile, with the treatment effect measured by
+Consistent with the DR estimators defined in the causal identification section (4.2), the doubly robust average treatment effect is calculated as the difference between the estimated mean potential outcomes at the 75$^{th}$ and 25$^{th}$ percentile treatment levels.
+For each evaluated treatment level $t$, the doubly robust pseudo-outcome is